 Asking for Customer Feedback, and acting on it, is essential to a restaurant’s success.
-Seeking feedback from customers makes them feel valued, helps resolve their grievances, and also gives you precious insight about your restaurant.
-Read more how you can make the best use of Customer Feedback for your restaurant here.
+Seeking feedback from customers makes them feel valued, helps resolve their grievances, and also gives you parlor’s insight about your restaurant.
+Find out how you can collect customer feedback in the best way possible here.

 (v) Social Media Buttons

 Having a presence on Social Media has become essential in today’s age as it is one of the most critical platforms to achieve customer engagement.
 Thus, it becomes even more important to highlight your Social Media pages everywhere, and your restaurant website is one of the best ways to achieve that.
 Ensure that the links to your Social Media pages are visible on your website.
 Include a catchy Call-to-Action that encourages people to connect with you on Social Media.
 Check out the latest buzz, or Like Our Food?
 Like us on Facebook’ are some of the ways to make people click on your Social Media buttons.
 Find out how to make the best use of Social Media Marketing for your restaurant here.